 Lunch: I typically have a salad for lunch – it’s always a mixture of lots of vegetables, protein and healthy fats.

 Snack: Protein shake – make a protein shake for an energy boost to get over the afternoon slump.
 You’ll get energy and feel satisfied until dinner.

 Dinner: Take your pick when it comes to dinner options!
 Again, make sure there’s a mixture of vegetables, protein and fat.

 Ways to Add Protein

 While your mind might go straight to “protein powder”, there are actually multiple ways to add protein to your shake!

-Protein powder – I recommend Nuzest protein powder because of the minimal, clean ingredient list but check out my full post about protein powder as well.
+Protein powder – I’m hooked on Nuzest protein powder because of their minimal, clean ingredient list but check out my full post about protein powder as well.